SEM(scanning elecctron microscopy)

 Device designation: X-Flash Detector 3001

-The WZR ceramic solutions GmbH is working with a scanning electron microscope 6460 made by JEOL which is equipped with a energy dispersive X-ray by Bruker(former Röntec).
-The installed detector has a so-called light element window which makes the capture even of the light elements like oxygen, carbon, fluorine and nitrogen possible.
+The analytical department of WZR ceramic solutions GmbH, CerCheck®, works with a scanning electron microscope equipped with an energy dispersive X-ray spectrometer.
+The detector used has a so-called light element window, which also allows the detection of light elements such as oxygen, carbon, fluorine and nitrogen.

 Scanning electron microscopy in combination with energy dispersive X-ray analysis (SEM/EDX)